 - Hiding the usage of third-party involvement in privacy policies.

 - Not keeping records of personal information taken from the users.

-- Not informing the security department of any kind of data breach that occurs within 72 hours of its occurrence.
+- Failing to inform the supervisory authority of any data breach within 72 hours of becoming aware of it.

 - Not performing a data protection impact assessment and putting the users at risk of data misuse.

 - Not appointing a data protection officer to guide by all the rules and keep track that everyone follows it.